RadioShack goes to auction to test hedge fund $200 mln deal

 Shannon scheduled the auction for March 23 if competing bids are received.

-Wednesday’s hearing was the first time the bankrupt company has put an estimated value on the sale agreement with Standard General, which will keep about half of RadioShack’s stores open and operate them under an agreement with Sprint Corp (S.N).
+Wednesday’s hearing was the first time the bankrupt company has put an estimated value on the sale agreement with Standard General, which will keep about half of RadioShack’s stores open and operate them under an agreement with Sprint Corp.

 The lawyers also said the company’s name and intellectual property would be auctioned separately and that Standard General agreed to an initial bid of at least $20 million.